 - Peppermint Oil – A natural ingredient with a similar effect of awakening nerve endings like menthol, but a little more subtle.

 - L-Arginine – Might feel a slight warming sensation.
 Increases sensitivity by dilating the blood vessels to increase blood flow.
 Often paired with other ingredients to accelerate their effect.
+NOTE: You should consider avoiding it.
+It’s not safe to use if you’re pregnant, diabetic, or have herpes.
+Even if you don’t have any of those, it’s safety is still questionable.

 - Capsicum (Pepper Family) – Makes tissue temporarily contract.
 Also, might have a subtle warming sensation.